atreyeem99/ORCA-keywords/README.md

 - `Weight_Thresh 0.01` Threshold for contributions to CI
 - `NDOThresh 1e-4` Threshold for printing occupation numbers
 - `NDOStates = 1,2` Array input for states to be taken into account
+- `DoLoc false` Switch for localization of Donor orbital space